TheHappyBee/simple-small-calculator/README.md

 The smallest, the simplest of all calculators.
 Yet *not-a-drab* calculator, with plenty of style features

-This purely html calculator that is able to fit in any of your blog space using <Iframe>.
+This purely html calculator that able to fit in any of your blog space using <Iframe>.

 If you do see any errors, feel free to make a issue or instead pull a request